 Our team will ask you what bothers you about your eyelids, and he will discuss how these aging changes in your eyelids may relate to changes in other parts of your face.
 Eyebrow position is particularly important in brow lift surgery.
 He will discuss your surgical goals, talk about what is attainable, and create a plan to accomplish it.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result!

 Preparing for your Forehead Lift

 After your consultation, an examination is then performed to look for any eye conditions such as a dry eye.
 This could limit or alter the surgical plan and be a possible post-operative concern.
-As a board-certified ophthalmologist (eye surgeon), as well as an ophthalmic plastic surgeon, Dr. Holds is attuned to eye diseases and concerns.
-Some of the best facial and cosmetic surgeons in the area regularly refer patients to Dr. Holds because of his expertise and ability to operate safely on patients who are at higher risk for complications.
+As a board-certified ophthalmologist (eye surgeon), as well as an ophthalmic plastic surgeon, our team is attuned to eye diseases and concerns.
+Some of the best facial and cosmetic surgeons in the area regularly refer patients to our team because of his expertise and ability to operate safely on patients who are at higher risk for complications.